The List Decontructed

 Here are a few tips for building your list:

-1. Keep your list in one place.
-And this also means keep one list.
+And this also means keeping one list.
 Sticky notes in 9 different places in your house do not constitute a list.
 Keep what is on your mind in one spot.
 That way you know where to look to find what it is you need to remember or do.

 Get it all out.
 Perhaps there is a project you want to get done this fall.
 Write it down.
 Maybe you want to remember to mail a card to your best friend.
 Your list will remind you.
-Perhaps you want to get in the habit of going to the gym or making your bed or keeping the sink clean every night.
+Perhaps you want to get in the habit of going to the gym, making your bed or keeping the sink clean every night.
 Put it on your list.
-It’s a great way to help you do what it is you really want and need to remember to do.
-I’m telling you, super hero.
+It’s a great way to help you do what you want and need to remember to do.
+I’m telling you, superhero.

 What goes on a list?